eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

                +---------------------------------------------------------------+
 ```
 The `Allocator` described in this diagram is similar to a C++20 concept which can
-be verified at compiletime without inheritance.
+be verified at compile time without inheritance.
 The verification can be realized
 with a `IsAllocatorTypeTrait` in C++14.
 The shared memory and IPC restrictions are forcing us to implement a
 VariantAllocator which provides us type independent access to the underlying